scaffold-eth/scaffold-eth/README.md

 ## About The Project

-This branch is entitled to showcase how you can get started integrating/using [Gnosis Safe](https://gnosis-safe.io/) which makes use of the [Gnosis Safe SDK](https://github.com/gnosis/safe-core-sdk) to create and interact with the safe to execute multi-sig transactions.
+This branch showcases how to get started integrating/using [Gnosis Safe](https://gnosis-safe.io/) which makes use of the [Gnosis Safe SDK](https://github.com/gnosis/safe-core-sdk) to create and interact with the safe to execute multi-sig transactions.

 ## Getting Started